- Contributing to Charity

 There’s a special advantage to giving away appreciated property-such as stock-rather than cash.
 You can earn a write-off for the current value of the stock rather than what you originally paid for it, and you avoid having to pay tax on the profit that built up while you owned it.

 If you routinely go through closets for used clothing to give away, find time for a year-end sweep.
 Making the donation by New Year’s Eve earns you a deduction for the current year.

-For 2002, you can give away as much as $11,000 a year to any number of people without triggering the federal gift tax.
-The tax-free amount doubles to $22,000 if your spouse joins you in making the gift.
+For 2020, you can give away as much as $15,000 a year to any number of people without triggering the federal gift tax.
+The tax-free amount doubles to $30,000 if your spouse joins you in making the gift.
 You don’t get a tax deduction for such gifts.
 But there’s an important advantage: Assets given away during your life-and any future appreciation-won’t be in your estate to be taxed after you die.
 And income generated by the gift is taxed to the new owner, not to you.
-(If you give assets to your own children, however, the income from those assets can be taxed in your tax bracket until the children reach age 14.)

-Assume, for example, that a couple plans to give $40,000 to their son.
-If they give it all during one year, $22,000 of the gift would be sheltered from the gift tax, the other $18,000 subject to it.
+Assume, for example, a couple plans to give $40,000 to their son.
+If they give it all during one year, $30,000 of the gift would be sheltered from the gift tax, the other $10,000 subject to it.
 However, if half the gift was given in December and the other half in January, the full $40,000 would be protected.
-(In fact, few people really have to pay the federal gift tax because the law includes a credit that pays the tax on the first $1 million worth of gifts that go over the $11,000 limit.)

 If you make the gift by check, be sure the recipient cashes the December check before the end of the year.
 Unlike the rules for itemized deductions-which allow a deduction for the year you give the check regardless of when it is cashed-when a gift is involved, it is considered given in the year the check is cashed.